SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

          }
       }
    -> class D1: C {
-         // override for designated, so needs the override keyword override init(someInt: Int) {
+         // override for designated, so needs the override modifier override init(someInt: Int) {
             super.init(someInt: someInt)
          }
-         // not technically an override, so does not need the override keyword convenience init() {
+         // not technically an override, so does not need the override modifier convenience init() {
             self.init(someInt: 42)
          }
       }
    -> class D2: C {
-         // override for designated, so needs the override keyword override init(someInt: Int) {
+         // override for designated, so needs the override modifier override init(someInt: Int) {
             super.init(someInt: someInt)
          }